Reiki Classes: Change for Life

 Taking a class in Reiki may be the single best gift you can give yourself or your loved ones, whether they walk on two legs or four, swim or fly.
 The ability to facilitate Reiki is the gift that keeps on giving, it is easy to learn, and offers a lifetime of benefits.
 Imagine being able to accelerate healing when sick, being able to relieve the pain of an injury, heal feelings of anger, fear, grief, or decrease discomfort after surgery!
 See what the students say as they share their experiences and Reiki stories.

 Want to know more?
-In audio What’s It All About, Reiki?
+In audio What is Reiki?
 Rose De Dan answers your questions about the benefits of Reiki for animals and people.

 More Reiki Articles by Rose De Dan